 Chinese Rescue work seems, nevertheless, to have offered an exciting challenge to those who were selected for it.
-The Society estimated that somewhere between one hundred and two hundred Chinese girls and women were brought to Canada annually to be sold into prostitution or slavery.37 The Society was vehement in its attacks on the Canadian government for not enforcing the laws against this kind of criminal activity.
+The Society estimated that somewhere between one hundred and two hundred Chinese girls and women were brought to Canada annually to be sold into prostitution or slavery.
+37 The Society was vehement in its attacks on the Canadian government for not enforcing the laws against this kind of criminal activity.
 In the absence of government intervention, the Society resolutely accepted a twofold responsibility to rescue helpless women from the men who were exploiting them and, at the same time, to preserve the sanctity of the Canadian family against the unspeakable social evil of prostitution.
-Rescue work of this sort, removing prostitutes from their debauched environment to be rehabilitated as Christian wives and mothers, had, by the late nineteenth century, especially in Britain, become a respectable pursuit for middle-class women and, occasionally, Because of their susceptibility to the wiles of promen. stitutes, men, however, were seldom deliberately recruited for rescue work.38 Women, on the other hand, as Josephine Butler argued, "as pure wives and mothers, as members of religious congregations ... could defend their public actions in the name of morality and religion."39
+Rescue work of this sort, removing prostitutes from their debauched environment to be rehabilitated as Christian wives and mothers, had, by the late nineteenth century, especially in Britain, become a respectable pursuit for middle-class women and, occasionally, men.
+Because of their susceptibility to the wiles of prostitutes, men, however, were seldom deliberately recruited for rescue work.
+Women, on the other hand, as Josephine Butler argued, "as pure wives and mothers, as members of religious congregations ... could defend their public actions in the name of morality and religion."
+39 a girl chose the Rescue Home, the W. M. S. was required to take out legal guardianship papers.

-Annie Leake and her successors proved to be militant and dogged rescue workers.
-They regularly met the steamships arriving from China, hoping to appropriate the girls and women as they disembarked.
-Other women were rounded up from "the haunts of vice" in Chinatown and brought to the Rescue Home for protection.40 Because the girls were valued at anywhere from \$250.00 to \$1500.00, their owners did not let the Rescue Home take them without a fight.
-Usually the owners were served with a writ of habeas corpus for a court appearance.
-Once in court, girls were given the choice of moving to the Rescue Home or returning with their owner.
-If a girl chose the Rescue Home, the W. M. S. was required to take out legal guardianship papers.
 There are no statistics indicating how many cases the W. M. S. won over the years.
-The Society insisted that many cases were lost because the Chinese owners were "... willing to spend money lavishly ... buying witnesses to swear just such evidence as he thinks necessary in order to regain his chattels."41 Such naivete was characteristic of the W. M. S. approach to rescue work.
+The Society insisted that many cases were lost because the Chinese owners were "... willing to spend money lavishly . buying witnesses to swear just such evidence as he thinks necessary in order to regain his chattels."41 Such naivete was characteristic of the W. M. S. approach to rescue work.
 The missionaries assumed that the Chinese women would prefer to live in the Rescue Home and they could not imagine why the women might return to their owners who were not, perhaps, always guilty of the abuses the W. M. S. depicted.
 Moreover, the missionaries appear to have been oblivious to the reason why prostitution flourished on the west coast and defined it almost exclusively in moral terms as a problem which could be solved once and for all if the women found Christ or, at least, were be transformed into virtuous wives and mothers.

-During the first five years of the W. M. S. rescue work in Victoria, Leake worked alone.
-She found it inexcusable that "... these poor women [should] live and die in a Christian country without an effort being made to offer them the bread of life."42 Her temerity in confronting both the courts and the Chinese procurers won her the respect of the Society's members who read her reports of her work.
+buring the first five years of the W. M. S. rescue work in Victoria, Leake worked alone.
+She found it inexcusable that "... these poor women [should] live and die in a Christian country without an effort being made to offer them the bread of life."
+Her temerity in confronting both the courts and the Chinese procurers won her the respect of the Society's members who read her reports of her work.
 Leake's original hope had been to educate the girls she brought to the home as W. M. S. missionaries who could be stationed in